 For example, rather than green bean casserole made with canned soup, you could sauté fresh green beans with garlic.

 Rather than pumpkin pie made with canned pumpkin pie puree, you could make pumpkin pie puree from scratch.
-I’ve shared a recipe for that below.
+I’ve shared a recipe for that menu ideas section below.

 5. Share the farm-to-table story with your guests